 The first phase will see over a million home and business owners have full fibre broadband made available to their property.
 Nearly half of these properties will see installations in the area start in the first half of 2022, and the rest will follow shortly afterwards.

-Here are the locations currently set to benefit from Phase One of Project Gigabit:
+Here are the locations currently set to benefit from Phase 1a of Project Gigabit.
+Roughly 500,000 properties within these areas will exoect to see installations in the next year:

-- Cambridgeshire and parts of Essex, Hertfordshire, Northamptonshire and Rutland — at least 120,000 properties
+- Cambridgeshire (and parts of Hertfordshire, Essex, Northamptonshire and Rutland)

 - The Isle of Wight